In recent years you might have heard the phrase ‘cultural appropriation’.

 If you don’t know the original Harlem Shake you can check it out here.
 It is more difficult to do than jumping around and takes some skill to do.

 Obviously, it angered residents of Harlem who saw it as people making fun of a dance they created.

 The most recent form of cultural appropriation is the genre now known as trap.
-If you ask a hip hop head what trap is, they will probably tell you it is hip hop from the South of the US.
-That is bass-heavy and the lyrics deal with issues such as drug dealing, crime.
+If you ask a hip-hop head what trap is, they will probably tell you it is hip hop from the South of the US.
+That is bass-heavy and the lyrics deal with issues such as drug dealing, and crime.
 As well as general problems in the ghetto.

 Almost all of the new trap music does not have any lyrics at all.
 Which defeats the purpose of the genre being called “trap”.

 Like the Harlem Shake and twerking, anyone who hears the newer versions of them will associate them with white singers.
 And producers that made it mainstream.
 Rather than the black originators from the ghettos of the US.
 The true roots will be forgotten if it keeps on getting appropriated in the wrong way.

 In addition, UGK’s track Pocket Full of Stones from this album was one of the first trap songs of the 90s.